Skip to content

 Designing the Edwardian Border: Think in Layers

-To design a successful Edwardian mixed border, think vertically and texturally rather than plant by plant.
+To design a successful Edwardian mixed border, think vertically and texturally rather than plant-by-plant.

 Height